 Jack Daniels BBQ Sauce is all about balance, flavor, and texture.
 And it blows your next favorite whiskey BBQ sauce out of the water!
-The whiskey makes it smoky and smooth.
-The sugar and molasses add just enough sweetness to tone down the tangy Worcestershire.
+Whip up a double batch of this smoky BBQ sauce recipe, because you’ll want to slather it on everything.

 Plus, you can make as much as you want, whenever you want!
 And, you have the flexibility to sprinkle in the spices and seasonings you like best.
 It’s a win-win!

-You can’t underestimate the power of good (or great!) sauces.
-Honestly, it can make or break your entire dish.
+Good (or great!) sauces can make or break your entire dish.
 Anything too runny, too tangy, too sweet, or too spicy overwhelms the whole plate.

 - Jack Daniels Whiskey – No room for swapping this guy out!
 It’s how we get that iconic rich, sweet, and smoky flavor.